 You can also set a cooldown period on a single notification, instead of for the entire plugin.
 This allows notifications to be received multiple times by a user, but not before the cooldown for that specific notification has passed.

 Use a notification filter if you want to prevent notifications from being shown or modify notifications before they are shown.
 A notification filter is a method that is called before the notifications are shown to the user.
 This can be used to only show notifications that match with the interests of the user or to personalize the notification.
 On Android it is possible to send rich notifications, for example notifications with a large image.
 Rich notifications are also available on iOS.
-The notification filter feature isn't available on the Phonegap plugin and Appcelerator Titanium module.

 If a notification is set to landing page, it will bypass the notification filter and just open the attached URI in full view as HTML page.